aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-pubsub-sink.md

 -   `topics`: the source Apache Kafka topic names, divided by comma

--   `cps.project`: the GCP project name where the target Google Pub/Sub is located
+-   `cps.project`: the Google Cloud project name where the target Google Pub/Sub is located

 -   `cps.topic`: the name of the target Google Pub/Sub topic

--   `gcp.credentials.json`: contains the GCP service account key, correctly escaped as defined in the
+-   `gcp.credentials.json`: contains the Google Cloud service account key, correctly escaped as defined in the
     [prerequisite phase](/docs/products/kafka/kafka-connect/howto/gcp-pubsub-sink#connect_pubsub_sink_prereq)